 Skip to content

-Is religious use of marijuana a defense to a marijuana criminal charge?
-A recent Minnesota Court of Appeals case indicates the answer may be “yes.”
-In an unpublished opinion, In the matter of the Welfare of J.J.M.A., A13-0295, filed September 23, 2013, the court addresses the issue.
+Is religious use of marijuana, a defense to a marijuana criminal charge?
+The recent Minnesota Court of Appeals case of a Rastafarian indicates the answer may be “yes.”
+In the matter of the Welfare of J.J.M.A., A13-0295, the court addresses the issue.

 The fifteen year old boy was a practicing Rastafarian.
 And the Rastafari religion involves religious use of marijuana.
 It has for nearly 100 years.